lucia-auth/lucia/documentation/docs/02_getting-started/index.md

 ### In an endpoint

-Lucia provides a function that verifies if a request is valid.
+Lucia provides 2 functions that verifies if a request is valid. **These should not be used interchangeably.**

+#### GET and POST requests

 The access token should be send as a bearer token in the authorization header.
-Lucia does not rely on http-only cookies to verify the user in endpoints to prevent CSRF attacks.

 ```js
 // endpoint